scious/documentation/docs/bask/latest.md

 ### Your new workflow

 Perhaps the biggest difference between your current workflow and the _Bask workflow_ centers around how we structure your local Bubble plugin folder.
-To facilitate unit testing, code minification and treeshaking, we setup three git branches.

-- `main`: This branch is the same repo that Bubble syncs to GitHub.
-We use it to store production ready code - any SSA or Visual Element code that passes unit tests is stored here (after optional minification / treeshaking).
-- `bask_dev`: This branch contains a human readable version of the `main` branch.
-It mirrors the folders in the `main` branch but with descriptive filenames in place of Bubble's cryptic filenames.
-It also stores your `build` and `test` scripts.
-- `bask_checkpoint`: This branch is where mature code in `bask_dev` is version controlled for future reference.

-Let's run through a specific example.
-Say we're working on a plugin called "Toolbox" that only has one Server Side action called "Evaluate Expression".
-Bask will create GIT branches that look like:
+To illustrate, let's run through a specific example.
+Say you're working on a plugin called "Toolbox" that only has one Server Side action called "Evaluate Expression".
+The default folder structure for this, as stored in git, looks like:

-#### ⎇ main

 ```
+⎇ main
   📂 Bubble-Plugin-Toolbox
   ┣ 📂 actions
   ┃ ┗ 📂 AAI-850mj
   ┃    ┣ 📜 client.js
   ┃    ┣ 📜 package.json
   ┃    ┣ 📜 params.json
   ┃    ┗ 📜 server.js
-┣ 📜 README.md
   ┗ 📜 ...
 ```

-#### ⎇ bask_dev
+In practice, the above structure encourages developers to maintain their production-ready code in the same files that they develop in.
+This is sad.

+In contrast, when we use Bask to initialize a new git branch, we're given a folder structure that allows us to easily separate source files from production ready ones.
+Just as important, this new structure allows us to specify the build script required to convert our source code into production ready code.
+So, to continue the example, if we [`Bask Pull`](#bask-pull) the above plugin to the `bask_dev` git branch, it would look like:

 ```
+⎇ bask_dev
   📂 Bubble-Plugin-Toolbox
   ┣ 📂 actions
   ┃ ┗ 📂 AAI-850mj
   ┃    ┣ 📜 client.js
   ┃    ┣ 📜 package.json
   ┃    ┣ 📜 params.json
   ┃    ┗ 📜 server.js
   ┣ 📂 node_modules
   ┣ 📂 src
   ┃ ┗ 📂 server_side_actions
   ┃    ┗ 📜 evaluate_expression.js
   ┣ 📜 build.js
   ┣ 📜 package.json
-┣ 📜 README.md
   ┗ 📜 .gitignore
 ```

-As you can see, the `src` folder in `bask_dev` has a `server_side_actions` folder with four items in it.

-1. `evaluate_expression.js`: this file contains the code for our single action renamed from Bubble's default of `AAI-850mj` to `evaluate_expression`.
+As you can see, we now have a few more files and folders than Bubble gave us natively in the `main` branch.
+In general, this mirrors the folders in the `main` branch but with descriptive filenames in place of Bubble's cryptic filenames.
+So, the new:

+- `src` folder contains a `server_side_actions` folder with our singular server side action `evaluate_expression.js` (renamed from Bubble's default of `AAI-850mj`).
+It will also add a `server_side_actions` folder and a `visual_elements` folder if our plugin has any such items.
-2. `build.js`: runs our tests as well as minification, treeshaking and other code bundling steps.
+- `build.js` handles minification, treeshaking and other code bundling steps.
-3. `package.json`: is a traditional npm-generated package.json file.
-It works with the `node_modules` folder to keep track of which node libraries our SSAs and CSAs need.
+- `package.json` is a traditional npm-generated package.json file.
+It works with the `node_modules` folder to keep track of which node libraries our SSAs need.
-4. `node_modules`: is a traditional npm-generated node_modules folder.
+- `node_modules` is a traditional npm-generated node_modules folder.
 To add modules to it (as well as package.json), you would run the node command `npm install <module_name>` as normal.

 With that, the Bask development workflow looks like this:

-- make code changes in `evaluate_expression.js`
+1. Make code changes in `evaluate_expression.js`
-- switch windows to your browser.
+2. Switch windows to your browser plugin test page.
+Behind the scenes:

-The last thing you should note is that even though we didn't illustrate it, the `bask_checkpoint` branch will always have the same structure as `bask_dev` because it exists to save snapshots of a working `bask_dev` branch.
-Running the command `Bask checkpoint` will pull your changes from `bask_dev` into `bask_checkpoint`.
+   - If `Bask Auto Push` is set, then Bask copies all files from your `src` folder to their respective destinations in the default Bubble plugin folders.
+Else, if `Bask Auto Build and Push` is set, then Bask runs `build.js` on all files from your `src` folder before storing them in the default Bubble plugin folders.
+   - Bask will `git commit`, `git merge` and `git push` the changes from your current git branch into the `main` branch on Github.
+   - Bask instructs Bubble to synchronize the latest commit on Github.
+   - Detecting that you've updated your app, the Bask CSA refreshes your plugin test page for you.

+3. Review your test results.
+4. Switch back to VS Code to edit code as needed.

 ## Commands